Lemoncode/webinar-typescript/03 React/README.md

   }
 ```

-Last but not less important, we can remove some babel plugins and presets like `babel-preset-react`, `babel-preset-stage-*`, `babel-plugin-transform-class-properties` even `babel-loader` because `tsc` (TypeScript) compiler will be take care of.
+Last but not less important, we can remove some babel plugins and presets like `babel-preset-react`, `babel-preset-stage-*` and `babel-plugin-transform-class-properties` (even `babel-loader` if you're using `awesome-typescript-loader`) if you use it because `tsc` (TypeScript) compiler will be take care of it.

 ## **(Optional)**